Energy in Nigeria: Renewable energy

-With energy policies and initiatives developing, wind and solar energy generation projects are gradually being planned throughout the country.
 Developments in solar and wind power are gradually increasing with the discovering of their high potentials and benefits for Nigeria's environment and society.
+Much of this growth has come from off-grid solar installations, the market for which grows at around 22% a year.

 Nigeria may suffer a deterioration of its position in international affairs if the global transition to renewable energy is completed and international demand for its petroleum resources ceases.
 It is ranked 149 out of 156 countries in the index of Geopolitical Gains and Losses after energy transition (GeGaLo).

 Current and future projects in renewable energy

 Nigeria is only able to supply power to half of its population of 198 million.
 Currently, Nigeria generates a small amount of energy from renewable sources such as hydropower, solar, wind and biomass.
 In 2005, the Energy Commission of Nigeria developed the Renewable Energy Master Plan (REMP), which suggests ideas for renewable energy policies, as well as possible technologies that can be used to fulfill their goals.
 They are targeting to expand their energy access to 90 percent of the population by 2030 and 30 percent of their total generation to be from renewable sources.

 Due to its geographic location near the equator, Nigeria has the potential to generate most of its energy through solar.
 Most of the big cities in Nigeria (Lagos, Abuja, Benin City, Port Harcourt, Kaduna and Kano) now power their street lighting with solar energy through state beautification projects.
 Low Energy Designs, a firm from the United Kingdom, was contracted to build solar powered street lights across Nigeria.
 This twelve-month project is expected to cover about 300 km and cost about 7 million U.S. dollars.
 In addition, the World Bank has lent Nigeria about 350 million to build a solar power grid by 2023 that will help generate power for hospitals, rural areas, schools and households.

 In February 2018, Nigeria completed the Renewable Energy and Energy Efficiency Partnership project, which supplies about 261,938 citizens with clean renewable energy.
 This project was in partnership with USAID, private donors, government agencies, financial institutions and non-governmental organizations.
 The goal of the project was to build connections to 2.5 MW of power through off-grid and grid-connected sources, which will reduce carbon dioxide emissions by 4.5 million metric tons.